otectus/nexus_client/README.md

 The application is free, open-source, and runs on PCs with `Linux`, `Windows 10`, `Windows 11` and `Mac`.
 Full Python source code is available on `GitHub`.

-**PyGPT uses the user's API key  -  to use the GPT models, you must have a registered OpenAI account and your own API key.
+**Nexus uses the user's API key  -  to use the GPT models, you must have a registered OpenAI account and your own API key.
 Local models do not require any API keys.**

 You can also use built-it LlamaIndex support to connect to other Large Language Models (LLMs),